 Mt Coot-tha Reserve offers a variety of walking tracks with the most popular being the iconic (and ‘gramable) Summit Track.
 Just a 15-minute drive from Brisbane CBD, this trail starts at the Mt Coot-tha lookout and traverses down to the JC Slaughter Falls picnic area.
 It sits amongst a beautiful eucalypt forest with crystal-clear creek beds and amazing views over the city from the summit.
 If you’re planning to make tracks here, we recommend timing your trip to catch the sunset – it’s arguably the best view in town.
-Psst … the new 2.4-kilometre Spotted Gum Trail linking the Mt Coot-tha summit to the Botanic Gardens at its base is set to open this Friday May 14, so put this hike in your calendar!
+Psst … the 2.4-kilometre Spotted Gum Trail linking the Mt Coot-tha summit to the Botanic Gardens at its base opened just last year, so be sure to check it out!

 Springbrook National Park

 A little closer to home, Springbrook National Park has plenty of awesome walks and hikes.
 With difficulty levels ranging from a class one (suitable for disabled patrons with assistance) through to a class four (moderate fitness with previous experience recommended), the park offers up tracks and trails that boast a breathtaking background of ancient forests and flowing waterfalls – make sure you visit Natural Bridge, the prize jewel of the Gold Coast hinterland.

 Lamington National Park